 At least four human nutrition majoring courses, with at least three at third year level:

 - First and second year physiology

 - Food chemistry.

-For each intake, places will be reserved for current Massey, Otago and Auckland University students that meet a GPA of 6.5 and above as well as other entry requirements.
+For each intake, subject to availability, places will be reserved for Massey University students who meet a GPA of 6 (B+ grade average) and above as well as other entry requirements.